Open-Set Recognition in the Age of Vision-Language Models: Investigating Individual Random Embedding Efficacy

 \section{Investigating Individual Random Embedding Efficacy}

-As mentioned in Sec.~\ref{sec:discussion}, some negative embeddings are more effective than others at capturing open-set errors.
-In Fig.~\ref{cls_emb_effectiveness}, we plot the closed-set versus open-set trade-off for $2500$ random embeddings when used with the VLM classifiers.
-The best performing embedding should capture many open-set images without capturing any closed-set images.
-We use green shading to show embeddings that capture more open-set images than closed-set images, and red shading to show the opposite -- nearly all embeddings, despite being randomly selected, are in the green shading. \\ \\ \\ \\
+Some negative embeddings are more effective for capturing open-set errors.
+Below, we plot the closed-set versus open-set trade-off for $2500$ random embeddings when used with the VLM classifiers.
+Ideally, an embedding should capture many open-set images without capturing any closed-set images.
+Green shading shows embeddings that capture more open-set than closed-set images, and red shading shows the opposite.